NestJS Prisma Global Exception Filter Guide 2026

 }

-That console.error logs errors during development.
-Production apps should pipe these to monitoring tools like Sentry or DataDog instead.
+The console.error logs errors during development.
+Production apps should pipe these to Sentry or DataDog.
 The switch statement handles the four most common Prisma errors covering 90% of production cases.

 import { HttpAdapterHost, NestFactory } from '@nestjs/core';